Amasirat/Obsidian/Computer Networks.md

 		perror("bind failed");
 		return 1;
 	}
-	// listening
-	listen(sock, MAX_PENDING);
+	// listening, it tells the kernel that sock is willing to accept 5 connections on waiting list (however this program itself can only deal with one connection at a time) listen(sock, MAX_PENDING);

 	int new_sock;
 	socklen_t len = 0;
 	while(1)
 	{
-		// Here the accept function returns a new socket, if a connection was
+		// Here the accept function returns a new socket specific to that
-		// established
+		// connection
 		if((new_sock = accept(sock, (struct sockaddr*)&sin, &len)) < 0)
 		{
 			perror("accept failed");